FAQ

 Please note: Pricing from dealer to dealer is consistent, dealers only service customers in their territory.

+The Ozone Inventory System, OIS, lists all our canoe & kayak inventory.
+You can view existing inventory and isolate by model and location.
+If you have the capacity to pick up at that location, make a claim and we will connect you to your Local Dealer.
 You can also design your own canoe and have it shipped to you.
 Keep in mind that direct shipping is not available and the best option is to ship to the distributor, which is free to you.
 You can arrange through your Local Dealer to ship direct, however, not all dealers offer direct shipping and it will be decided case by case.

 Ozone offers three competing brands – Kai Waa, Puakea Designs and Mike Giblin Canoes.
 Within each line there are different models that correspond to the size of the paddler and the size of the conditions that you paddle in.
 Generally, the bigger you are, or the conditions where you paddle are, the larger the canoe.
 However, many larger paddlers have skills to make smaller canoes work for them and vice versa, so it is best for your to test yourself.

-The Kai Wa’a line from smallest to largest is: Scorpius XS, Scorpius XM, and Scorpius.
+The Kai Wa’a line from smallest to largest is Scorpius XS, Scorpius XM, and Scorpius.
 Puakea Designs is currently offering the Ehukai and Kahe Kai.
-The Ehukai is a canoe designed for all around conditions and lighter/smaller paddlers.
+The Ehukai is a canoe designed for all around conditions and lightersmaller paddlers.
 The Kahe Kai was designed for bigger paddlers.

 The Mike Giblin Canoes features the Hurricane and the larger Storm.
 A paddler whose weight borders between two models can differentiate based on the conditions he is likely to paddle in.
 Once you’ve narrowed it down to two or three models we strongly recommend taking them out on the water to see for yourself.